Gromov-Witten and Welschinger invariants of del Pezzo varieties: Applications

-If the configuration $\underline{x}_d$ has an odd number of real points on each component of $\R E$ then its divisor class $[\underline{x}_d]$ is in the non-pointed component $\mathbb{S}^1_1$ of $\R E$.
-Thus, by Corollary \ref{coro-degree.case.real}, the statement follows. \end{itemize}
+Hence, the hyperplane class on $E$ and the divisor $\phi(\overline{L},\overline{D})$ lie in the same connected component of $\R E$, that is, in the pointed component $\mathbb{S}^1_0$ of $\R E$ by hypothesis.
+If the configuration $\underline{x}_d$ has an odd number of real points on each component of $\R E$, then its divisor class $[\underline{x}_d]$ lies in the non-pointed component $\mathbb{S}^1_1$ of $\R E$.
+By Corollary~\ref{coro-degree.case.real}, the statement then follows.\qedhere \end{enumerate} \end{proof}